technyon/nuki_hub/README.md

 - battery/drain: The drain of the last lock action in Milliwattseconds (mWs)
 - battery/maxTurnCurrent: The highest current of the turn motor during the last lock action (A)

+- configuration/autoLock: enable or disable autoLock (0 = disabled; 1 = enabled).
+Maps to "Auto lock enabled" in the bluetooth API.
+- configuration/autoUnlock: enable or disable autoLock in general (0 = disabled; 1 = enabled).
+Maps to "Auto unlock disabled" in the bluetooth API.
+- configuration/buttonEnabled: enable or disable the button on the lock (0 = disabled; 1 = enabled)
+- configuration/ledBrightness: Set the brightness of the LED on the lock (0=min; 5=max)
+- configuration/ledEnabled: enable or disable the LED on the lock (0 = disabled; 1 = enabled)
+- configuration/singleLock: configures wether to single- or double-lock the door (1 = single; 2 = double)

 ### Opener

 - lock/action: Allows to execute lock actions.
 After receiving the action, the value is set to "ack".
 Possible actions: activateRTO, deactivateRTO, electricStrikeActuation, activateCM, deactivateCM, fobAction1, fobAction2, fobAction3